ttarkowski/quile/paper/paper.md

 found wide applications in many disciplines [@Katoch2021; @Ghaheri2015;
 @Goudos2016; @Kudjo2017; @Lee2018; @Drachal2021].

+The genetic algorithm is conceptually simple procedure.
+The aim is to find the most optimal solution of a given optimization problem.
+First, one begins with some sampling of the space of potential solutions---it can be done randomly or *ad hoc*.
+This procedure forms the first population of the evolutionary process, i.e. its first iteration.
+Each candidate solution from the population is evaluated in terms of "fitness".
+"Fitter" candidate solution has greater probability of becoming parent and entering next population of evolution's subsequent iteration.
+However, less "fit" individuals still can propagate, albeit with lower probability.
+This trait of evolutionary computations helps preventing premature optimization to the wrong local optimum.
+Iterations of the evolution continues as long as termination condition is not met.
+One example of termination condition is reaching the fitness function *plateau*.

 # Overview

 *Nature of problem:* Floating-point, integer, binary or permutation